 It’s hard to believe that the holiday season is upon us.
-While this time of year is often busy and filled with social gatherings and parties, it’s important to stay on track and balanced so you can start 2018 on the right gill (or foot).
+While this time of year is often busy and filled with social gatherings and parties, it’s important to stay on track and balanced so you can start the new year on the right gill (or foot).
 Here are a few simple tips and tricks to incorporate into your lifestyle to stay on track over the next month.

 - Fuel Up Before You Head Out: Have a healthy snack, or even small meal, before you head to a holiday party.
 Try carrots and hummus or a tuna pouch with crackers.
 Once you get to the party, you’ll be more inclined to grab less as you walk to the buffet line.

 - Rest Up: Sleep is crucial to feeling your best.
 While this time of year can be busy, it’s important to try and get 7-8 hours of sleep per night so you can attack whatever the next day has in store.

 - Walk More: It’s important to move around throughout the day – even when you don’t have time for a workout.
 Join the SNP team in taking at least 10,000 steps each day tracked by FitBit (more info below).